mcpcpc/uscpi/README.md

 ### Connection Timeout

 By default, &mu;SCPI will wait indefinitely for a connection to be established.
 If the `timeout` property is defined, an *asyncio.TimeoutError* will be raised after the specified connection time period (in seconds) is exceeded.

 ```python
 TCP(host="127.0.0.1", port=5025, timeout=0.1)
 ```

+### User Callbacks

+There are four user callback functions that can be implemented and executed when a corresponding event is triggered:
+`connection_made_cb`, `connection_lost_cb`, `data_received_cb`,
+and `eof_received_cb`.
+Each must be passed to the client method during instantiation.

 ## Features

 &mu;SCPI is fairly lightweight and leaves a majority of instrument function commands to be implemented by the user.
-Nonetheless, the following IEEE-488.2 commands have been implemented:
+Nonetheless, the following IEEE-488.2 commands have been
+implemented:

 - Clear Status Command
 - Event Status Enable Command and Query